 CFG targets 7,500 participants in the current year, an average of 26 people per day across all sites served.
 Over 80% have annual incomes below federal poverty guidelines.
 Demographics include 85% African American, 10% Caucasian, and 5% Hispanic/Latino in KCMO and in KCK, the demographic is 85% African American, 5% Latino, and 10% Somali.
 Sixty-five percent are working age adults over the age of 21; 25% are retirees and older adults and 20% school-age children.
 Many clients are considered high-need based on risk factors such as a single-mother leading a household, poor academic attainment, lost time at work, negative behaviors (smoking, alcoholism, drug use), health issues (depression, obesity, heart disease) and language barriers among parents.
 The most common difficulty CFG faces is the constant interruption of these risk factors in the lives of its clients.
 This is why CFG’s staffing criteria include empathy, patience and positive persistence.
 CFG’s mission is founded on researched principles that is just now starting to become part of a national and global dialogue.

-The increasing number of CFG programs over the past four years showcases the comprehensive, collaborative and entrepreneurial sustainability of Connecting For Good as a model for digital inclusion leadership among community-based organizations.
+The increasing number of CFG programs over the past four years showcases the comprehensive, collaborative and entrepreneurial sustainability of PCs for People KC as a model for digital inclusion leadership among community-based organizations.